This article has been previously published as a part of book Around Ephesus and Kusadasi: TAN Travel Guide by Izabela Miszczak

 Staying overnight in Şirince may be hard for travellers with a tight budget.
-Suffice it to say that the price of 150 TL for a double room is an incredibly cheap option in this village.
-If you want to spend such amount for accommodation in an elegantly restored, historic interior of the traditional Greek house, Şirince has some exciting offers.
+Suffice to say that the price of 150 TL for a double room is an extremely cheap option in this village.
+If you want to spend such amount for accommodation in an elegantly restored, historic interior of the traditional Greek house, Şirince has some interesting offers.

 The most famous accommodation options in Şirince options are:

-- Nişanyan House boutique hotel (tel.
-0 90 232 898 3208) - unfortunately, despite the historic appearance of the building it is actually a modern structure mimicking traditional stone houses.
+- Nişanyan boutique hotel — unfortunately, despite the historic appearance of the building it is actually a modern structure mimicking traditional stone houses;

 - Güllü Konak boutique hotel — in the centre of the village;